The Basic PsychoMuscular Release Techniques

 That formula is relatively simple to teach.
-Yet with hundreds of bones, and many hundreds of muscles, in the body, there can, if your mind is not disciplined, in many cases be an exponential number of factors involved in a Client’s condition.
+Yet with hundreds of bones and hundreds of muscles in the body, there can, if your mind is not disciplined, in many cases be an exponential number of factors involved in a Client’s condition.

 But too many therapists went through massage school or other trainings and were NOT trained in that VERY important element of being a Superior, Top Performing Therapist.
 That is:

-The ability to take the facts of anatomy, physiology & neurology of the human body, and produce an “operating paradigm” allowing them to very precisely evaluate the therapeutic needs of a Client, and then design a tailored Treatment Plan based on the specific needs & objectives of the Client.
+The ability to take the facts of anatomy, physiology & neurology of the human body, and produce an “operating paradigm” allowing them to as precisely as possible evaluate the therapeutic needs of a Client, and then design a tailored Treatment Plan based on the specific needs & objectives of the Client.

-This lack of a structured assessment system leads to an approach called “Poke & Hope.”
-We had an idea where the Client’s complaint was, so we “poked around” in there to see if we could help … somehow.
+The lack of a well-structured assessment system leads to the approach called “Poke & Hope.”
+We had an idea where the Client’s complaint was, so we “poked around” in the area to see if we could help … somehow.

 Yes, sometimes you get lucky.
 But too often many factors indicate that, for example, the cause of a Client’s pain is some distance away from the sensation or experience of pain.

 Our BIO-Structural Analysis system helps you get FAR more targeted toward a specific evaluation and treatment program.

 But before you get to the analysis of WHERE to work, something more fundamental is at hand — both literally & figuratively.